biadelmiro/UDACITY_intro_to_javascript_course/README.md

 ### JavaScript Demo
 So you saw how to use console.log to print a message to the JavaScript console.
 Now, let’s see how you can use the console as a sandbox to test a new line of JavaScript in the browser.

+Open the following site in a new tab and in that tab also open up developer tools.
+Then paste the following code:
 ### Summary

 ## Data Types and Variables